 The watershed faces ongoing development pressures in riparian areas from population growth and recreational tourism.
-From 2000-2016 central MN counties within the St. Croix watershed experienced a 23% increase in population, nearly double the state average.
+From 2000-2016, east-central MN counties within the St. Croix watershed experienced a 23% increase in population, nearly double the state average.
 Based on current projections, these trends are expected to continue and accelerate.
 Increases in housing density and associated development on rural forest lands can be linked to changes to private forest services across watersheds, including decreases in native wildlife; changes in forest health; and reduced water quality, forest carbon storage, timber production, and recreational benefits.
-Additionally, data released in 2019 shows that Washington County, covering the southern part of the watershed, is one of the top five fastest growing counties in the state.
+Additionally, 2023 data shows that Pine County, within the project area, is now the fastest growing county in Minnesota.